AlubJ/BactaTank-Classic/docs/editing/meshes.md

 ## Removing Dynamic Buffers
 If you don't need shape keys for a mesh, you can remove them entirely by clicking ![Triple Dot Button](https://i.imgur.com/xhwAmwR.png) and then clicking `Remove Dynamic Buffers`.

+## Limitations
+### Linked Bones / Vertex Groups
+TtGames implemented an optimisation where they only send a maximum of 8 bone transformations into the shader at any given time, meaning that when a mesh is submitted, it can only be affected by 8 bones simultaneously.
+This is usually capped at 7 bones for all vanilla models.

+Due to what I can only assume to be an oversight, a given vertex can only be influenced by 3 bones maximum, as opposed to 4 in most other games of the era.
+One byte of the Blend Indices and Blend Weights is unused.
+This presents an issue when skinning, where having too many bones influencing a single vertex will produce erroneous results.

+### Vertex Count
+The index buffer is defined with an array unsigned 16-bit integers, which reference vertices in the vertex buffer.
+Due to this value being an unsigned 16-bit integer, the maximum number of vertices a mesh can have is 65,565.
+It is impractical to have this many vertices in a mesh though.
+Just remember that this mesh is for a video game that came out in 2007, so try and optimise your meshes for a game of that era.